 To me the tightening move really is the most important braiding move, as it’s the move that has the most effect on how the finished braid will turn out…It should be done evenly and with a gently firm touch.
 At a recent workshop, one of the participants suggested that I not even use the word “tighten” for this move, or the equally forceful-sounding “beat the fell” (the equivalent weaving term).
 She thought “snugging up the loops” would be a better way to describe the move so that she and others wouldn’t interpret it as “pull the loops as hard as you can!”

 **2. The Nun’s Book is a more recently discovered 17th C loop braiding manuscript.
-The only article I know on it is in Strands, issue 16, 2009—Strands being the yearly print journal of the Braid Society.
-The article was by Noémi Speiser, entitled: The Nun’s Book, 2008.67.1, Pitt Rivers Museum, University of Oxford, UK.
+The only in-depth article on it is in Strands, issue 16, 2009—Strands being the yearly print journal of the Braid Society.
+The article is by Noémi Speiser, entitled: The Nun’s Book, 2008.67.1, Pitt Rivers Museum, University of Oxford, UK.
+It is not available online. (some textile-oriented libraries may have a copy, as well as some weaving guild libraries – if you belong to a guild, check with them.)
+The article includes beautiful color photos from many of the original manuscript pages, and describes all the braids except the letterbraid.
+It also has directions for a few, including the “Rose Breed”.

 The Nun’s Book “Rose Breed” braid was a square braid of 6 loops: 3 thick loops (white, red, green) and 3 much thinner yellow loops.
 (Breed or bread or breadth in the 17th C manuscripts apparently meant braid.)